 Eminence Apricot Body Oil $29

 This cult-favorite body oil is organic and contains a mixture of oils inclusive of those extracted Apricot Kernels (Oleic – 62-76%, Linoleic 19-33%) as well as Jojoba seeds (Oleic – 5–15%, Linoleic – 5–8%).
-The formula also contains powerful Seabuckthorn and Pomegranate oils that are known for there regenerative benefits as well as Vitamin E to nourish.
+The formula also contains powerful Seabuckthorn and Pomegranate oils that are known for their regenerative benefits as well as Vitamin E to nourish.

 African Botanics Marula Firming Botanical Body Oil $90